digst/IT-System-AP/NationalArchivesProfile/README.md

-IT-System-AP (National Archives Profile DRAFT) - under udvikling
+IT-System-AP (National Archives Profile DRAFT)
 =====
-National Archives Application Profile for IT System Description:
+National Archives Application Profile for IT System Description - under udvikling

 This page documents the RDF constructs as applied in a DRAFT for a Danish public-sector specification for describing IT systems for the National Achives.